 The creative industries are famously competitive, and getting your first design job can feel like a bit of a minefield.
 In this post, we offer some top tips you can follow in order to get your foot in the door.

 The aim of this article is to help you arm yourself with the essential tools you need to snag a job at a design agency.
 While specifics have changed over the years, the main principle remains: you need to show off your talent and amplify the message that hiring you would benefit the agency.
-And when you're ready, we've got thousands of design jobs just waiting to be filled.
+And when you're ready, we've got thousands of graphic design jobs just waiting to be filled.
 Right, let's get started.

 01. Smarten up your portfolio